datacommonsorg/data/scripts/un/energy/README.md

 The import process generates the following files:
 - mcf: all StatVar definitions
 - tmcf: template for mapping csv to a StatVarObservation
-- csv: file with the following columns
+- csv: with one row for each StatVarObs with the following columns
     - Country_dcid
     - Year
     - Quantity